 Privileges - The use of the District's electronic network is a privilege, not a right, and inappropriate use will result in a cancellation of those privileges.
-The system administrator or Building Principal will make all decisions regarding whether or not a user has violated these procedures and may deny, revoke, or suspend access at any time.
-His or her decision is final.
+The system administrator or Building Principal will make all

 Unacceptable Use - The user is responsible for his or her actions and activities involving the network.
 Some examples of unacceptable uses are: